-Explore the work we're doing across our 5 areas of expertise in Area Studies
+Explore the work we're doing across our five areas of expertise in area studies

 In a world that's more connected – but fragmented – than ever, area studies has never been more important.

 This research area explores the fields of international relations, history, politics, sociology, economies, cultures, languages and geography across specific regions.
 From exploring the history of the American civil rights movement, investigating Europe's relationship with Russia, or seeking to understand the causes of conflict in West Africa, our research is helping us make sense of the world.